hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

 + IndexedDB API and asynchronous
   + most IndexedDB API asynchronous
   + API not providing returned data but passed a callback function
-  + not "store" a value or "retrieve" a value out of the database but "request" that a datbase operation happens
+  + not "store" a value or "retrieve" a value out of the database but "request" that a database operation happens
   + database system notifying caller via a DOM event once operation done
   + the type of event specifying the success or failure of the operation
   + examples: `transaction.oncomplete`, `transaction.onsuccess`, `request.onerror`, etc.